randhid/waveshare-thermal/README.md

 ```

 ### Next steps
-You can wirte code using this module using the [sensor](https://docs.viam.com/appendix/apis/components/sensor/) or [camera](https://www.google.com/search?q=viam+camera+api) viam APIs.
+You can wirte code using this module using the [sensor](https://docs.viam.com/appendix/apis/components/sensor/) or [camera](https://www.google.com/search?q=viam+camera+api) Viam APIs.

 ## Troubleshooting

-Make sure that the i2c wires are connected to the [correct pins](https://pinout.xyz/) - SDA of the device to the SDA pin on the baord, and SCL pin from the device to the SCL pin on the Raspberry Pi board.
+Make sure that the I2C wires are connected to the [correct pins](https://pinout.xyz/): connect the SDA of the device to the SDA pin on the board, and the SCL pin of the device to the SCL pin on the Raspberry Pi.

-When the device boots up, it follows a calibration sequence and will not show readings or an aimage immediately, allows 5-10 seconds for the device to extract it's calirbation parameters and apply them, then it will starts measuring and reporting data.
+When the device boots up, it follows a calibration sequence and will not show readings or an aimage immediately, allows 5-10 seconds for the device to extract its calirbation parameters and apply them, then it will starts measuring and reporting data.